What are medically tailored meals (MTMs)?

 - Meals for Chronic Conditions: Individuals with chronic conditions may have specific nutrition requirements to treat and manage their disease and symptoms.
 These chronic conditions include diabetes, cancer, HIV, heart disease, behavioral health disorders and gastrointestinal disorders (IBS, IBD).

 In this article, we will focus on MTMs for chronic conditions, which is the fastest growing area.
-More and more healthcare systems are evaluating and implementing MTMs for their patients.
+More and more healthcare systems are evaluating and implementing MTMs for their patients to improve health outcomes.

-Average monthly medical costs for MTM participants were $843 vs. $1,413 for the comparison group, reflecting a gross difference of $570 per month, and a net difference of $220 (factoring in the cost of the meals).
+Average monthly medical costs for medically tailored meal program participants were $843 vs. $1,413 for the comparison group, reflecting a gross difference of $570 per month, and a net difference of $220 (factoring in the cost of the meals).
 MTM participation was associated with fewer emergency room visits, inpatient admissions, and emergency transportation services compared to controls.

-Recently, medically tailored meals became a covered service option in California through Medi-Cal, with coverage beginning January 2022.
+Recently, MTMs became a covered service option in California through Medi-Cal, with coverage beginning January 2022.
 Under this new policy, Medi-Cal would cover up to three meals per day for 12 weeks and/or supportive services such as MTM delivery services or groceries.

 Individuals who may benefit from this program include: :